Nexmo/station/_documentation/messages-and-workflows-apis/workflows/overview.md

 -- | --
 `NEXMO_API_KEY` | Nexmo API key which can be obtained from your [Nexmo Dashboard](https://dashboard.nexmo.com).
 `NEXMO_API_SECRET` | Nexmo API secret which can be obtained from your [Nexmo Dashboard](https://dashboard.nexmo.com).
-`SENDER_ID` | Your Page ID.
-The `SENDER_ID` is the same as the `to.id` value you received in the inbound messenger event on your Inbound Message Webhook URL.
+`FB_SENDER_ID` | Your Page ID.
+The `FB_SENDER_ID` is the same as the `to.id` value you received in the inbound messenger event on your Inbound Message Webhook URL.
-`RECIPIENT_ID` | The PSID of the user you want to reply to.
-The `RECIPIENT_ID` is the PSID of the Facebook User you are messaging.
+`FB_RECIPIENT_ID` | The PSID of the user you want to reply to.
+The `FB_RECIPIENT_ID` is the PSID of the Facebook User you are messaging.
 This value is the `from.id` value you received in the inbound messenger event on your Inbound Message Webhook URL.
 `FROM_NUMBER` | A phone number you own or some text to identify the sender.
 `TO_NUMBER` | The number of the phone to which the message will be sent.